How to describe volunteer experience in a CV or job interview

 Mentioning volunteer experience in an interview gives candidates an advantage.
 While talking about a previous job might cover specific skills you have, volunteer experience says a lot about your personality and core values.

 International travel is also a good indicator of maturity.
-For this reason, don’t shy away from talking about your gap year.
+For this reason, don’t shy away from talking about your gap year volunteering.
 Spending time overseas as a volunteer is more than just self-indulgent travel.

-Instead of brushing over your time away, make sure you’re clear that you weren’t just sitting around on your year off.
+Instead of simply brushing over your time away, make sure you’re clear that you weren’t just sitting around doing nothing during your year off.
 Talk about the benefits of a gap year and anything interesting that you did, or any lessons learnt.
 For example, volunteering is usually an excellent way of developing strong people skills.

 Essentially, you can use volunteering experience in a response in the same way you would talk about paid work.
 Here’s an example of how to use your volunteer experience to answer an interview question: